yaronf/I-D/LURK STAR/draft-sheffer-acme-star-lurk.md

 The protocol assumes the following preconditions are met:

 - A mutually authenticated channel between CDN and DNO pre-exists.
-All LURK exchanges between CDN and DNO are run over this channel, which provides the guarantee that the LURK requests are authentic [^1]{:tf: source="tf"}.
+This is called "LURK channel" and all LURK protocol exchanges between CDN and DNO are run over it.
+It provides the guarantee that the LURK requests and responses are authentic [^1]{:tf: source="tf"}.
 - CDN and DNO have agreed on a "CSR template" to use, including at a minimum:
   - Subject name (e.g., "somesite.DNO.com"),
   - Validity (e.g., 24 to 72 hours),